 Vendor Terms of Service

+Last Updated February 19, 2020

-These Terms of Service ("Terms") govern your access to and use of Love4Restaurants (“L4R,” “we” or “us”), including any L4R websites and mobile applications (the "Services") as a business user, and any videos, information, text, testimonials regarding the Services, graphics, photos or other materials uploaded, downloaded or appearing on the Services (collectively referred to as "Content").
+These Terms of Service (“Terms”) govern your access to and use of the websites and mobile applications (the “Services”) provided by L4R LLC (“L4R,” “Love4Restaurants,” “we” or “us”), including any videos, information, text, testimonials regarding the Services, graphics, photos or other materials uploaded, downloaded or appearing on the Services (collectively referred to as “Content”).
+You, in your role as a business user or vendor on the Services, are referred to herein as “you.”
+Consumer users of the Services are referred to herein as “Users” or “Consumers.”

 Your access to and use of the Services is conditioned on your acceptance of and compliance with these Terms.
 By accessing or using the Services you agree to be bound by these Terms.
-You, as a business user of the Services, are referred to herein as “you.”
-Consumer users of the Services are referred to herein as “Users.”
+To the extent you access or use the Services as a Consumer, you also accept and agree to comply with L4R’s Consumer Terms of Service.

 1. Basic Terms

 The Services are intended to allow you to sell goods and services to third parties.
+The Services allow Users to contact you, book a reservation in your establishment, use your establishment as an offline meeting location, or transact for other services with you (e.g., catering, take-out, or food delivery).
 L4R is not a party to any transaction you carry out using the Services.
-Any issues you may have with any sale you make while using the Services (for example, canceled reservations or payment issues) is strictly between you and the customer to whom you made the sale.
+Any issues you may have with any sale you make while using the Services (for example, canceled reservations or payment issues) is strictly between you and the Consumer to whom you made the sale.

 TO ADVERTISE YOUR BUSINESS VIA THE SERVICES, YOU ARE REQUIRED TO CARRY A MINIMUM $1,000,000 GENERAL LIABILITY INSURANCE POLICY, AND TO PROVIDE PROOF OF INSURANCE TO L4R UPON REQUEST.

 You are responsible for your use of the Services, for any Content you post to the Services, and for any consequences thereof.
-The Content you submit, post, or display will be able to be viewed by other vendors and users of the Services and through third party services and websites.
-You should only provide Content that you are comfortable sharing with others under these Terms.
+The Content you submit, post, or display will be able to be viewed by other vendors and Users of the Services and through third party services and websites.
+You should only provide Content that is true, correct, and accurate, and that you are comfortable sharing with others under these Terms.
 You may use the Services only if you can form a binding contract with L4R and are not a person barred from receiving services under the laws of the United States or other applicable jurisdiction.
 If you are accepting these Terms and using the Services on behalf of a company, organization, government, or other legal entity, you represent and warrant that you are authorized to do so.
 You may use the Services only in compliance with these Terms and all applicable local, state, national, and international laws, rules and regulations.

 The Services that L4R provides are always evolving and the form and nature of the Services that L4R provides may change from time to time without prior notice to you.
-In addition, L4R may stop (permanently or temporarily) providing the Services (or any features within the Services) to you or to users generally and may not be able to provide you with prior notice.
+In addition, L4R may stop (permanently or temporarily) providing the Services (or any features within the Services) to you or to Users generally and may not be able to provide you with prior notice.
 You agree that L4R will not be liable to you or to any third party for any modification, suspension or discontinuance of the services.
 You acknowledge that we reserve the right to terminate accounts that are inactive for an extended period of time.
 We also retain the right to create limits on use and storage at our sole discretion at any time without prior notice to you.